spin973/IdentitySuite/README.md

 The project in the `BasicConfiguration` folder shows the essential configuration to integrate IdentitySuite into your project.

 ### Configuration
-1. Edit `appsettings.json` with your configurations
+1. Configure your database by editing the connection string in: `/IdentitySuite/identitySuiteSettings.Development.json`
 2. Run `dotnet restore`
 3. Start the project with `dotnet run`